CodeBlack32/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Token are used for Authorization for applications when transfering info between client and server.

 - [ ] What steps can you take in your web apps to keep your data secure?

+A Good way would be to prioritize risk, run apps with priveleges, be sure to set up web security.
+Also make sure to set up thorough tests on your application.

 - [ ] Describe how web servers work.

+Web Servers are A central hub for storing, processing, and deilivering web pages to users.
+They take in HTTP requests and send requested info to the pages.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+HTTP GET - Read
+HTTP POST - Create
+HTTP PUT - Modify
+HTTP DELETE - Delete
+HTTP PATCH - Modify/fix/update

 ## Project Set Up